thorchain/docs/frequently-asked-questions/README.md

 ### **Where can I buy Rune?**

-Directly on THORChain by swapping any supported asset for Native RUNE or exchanges like Binance list Native RUNE.
-Only Native RUNE is supported on THORChain.
+Directly on THORChain by swapping any supported asset for RUNE or exchanges like Binance list RUNE.
+Only RUNE is supported on THORChain.

 ### **What is the circulating supply of RUNE?**

 Approx. 330M with a max of 500M.
-Full details at [https://ops.ninerealms.com/network](https://ops.ninerealms.com/network) or [hhttps://runescan.io/addresses](https://runescan.io/addresses/) for a breakdown of Native RUNE.
+Full details at [https://ops.ninerealms.com/network](https://ops.ninerealms.com/network) or [hhttps://runescan.io/addresses](https://runescan.io/addresses/) for a breakdown of the RUNE supply.

 ### **What is the inflation rate of RUNE?**